 This type of stain is reputed to hold up the longest, with the best of them lasting up to five years on a deck.
 Solids are known to hide the grain of the wood the way paint does, which makes them perfect for decks.

-This color is enough to cover the wood grain, but it allows you to see through the color, thus making them the perfect choice for wood you intend to show off.
+This color is enough to cover the wood grain, but it allows you to see through the color, thus making them the perfect choice for wood you intend to show off, such as wood furniture.
 Aside from the regular transparent stains, certain brands offer what is referred to as toners and semi-solid stains.
-These options work similarly by giving more protection and wood depth without concealing the natural grain.
+These options work similarly by giving more protection and depth to the wood surfaces without concealing the natural grain.

 This type of sealer usually contains limited pigments in addition to water repellant.
-They are perfect for boosting the beauty of the natural grain wood even though they don’t have what it takes to turn back natural wood which means the wood will turn gray with time.
+They are perfect for boosting the beauty of the natural grain wood, such as on wood furniture, even though they don’t have what it takes to turn back natural wood which means the wood will turn gray with time.

 Before you decide which stain to buy, here are a few helpful tips that should help you make the right choices.